wtout/pub-cms-build-auto/README.md

 **_Example2_**: to run all roles except os and ntp, run the script as follows:

     $> sh Bash/<script-name> --envname <customer-name> --skip-tags 'os,ntp'

+To limit the processing to specific host(s) or group(s) or a combination of both, add "_--limit 'group1,host1,...'_" as argument to the script.

+**_Example3_**: to install/uninstall docker and ntp on the linux jump servers and on relay01, run the script as follows:

+    $> sh Bash/<script-name> --envname <customer-name> --tags 'docker,ntp' --limit 'lnxjmp,rly01'

+####*Note: group(s) or host(s) names specified with --limit must match the names defined in the hosts.yml file*

 ### Contribution guidelines ###